mds5793/xPort/README.md

 #### Best Practices:
 It would be helpful for porting purposes if using the @exception tag to allow the LLM to offer a brief description.
-Such as allowing the LLM provided in xPort to read the @brief, @param, and @return descriptors.
+Such as allowing the LLM provided in xPort to read the @brief, @param, and @return tags.
-However, the LLM **<ins>_WILL NOT_</ins>** read the data or algorithms inside the class, function, or struct that is being excluded.
+However, the LLM **<ins>_WILL NOT_</ins>** read the data or algorithms inside the class, function, or struct that is being excluded via @exception.

 <h2 align="center">
 CLI Tools